Beds available now! Call for same-day admission.

 • Unusual behavior

-Withdrawal is a condition where a person experiences uncomfortable feelings when they try to stop taking a drug.
+Withdrawal is a condition where a person experiences discomfort when they try to stop taking a drug.
 However, for someone to experience hydrocodone withdrawal, they first need to be dependent on hydrocodone.

 Physical dependence can occur even if a person takes hydrocodone exactly as prescribed by their doctor.
 Dependence happens when hydrocodone “rewires” the nerve cells to become used to its presence.
 When taking hydrocodone in high enough doses for a long enough time, the body decreases the number of opioid receptors being activated.

-When hydrocodone is stopped, there are not enough opioid receptors to maintain normal bodily function, leading to hydrocodone withdrawal symptoms.
+When hydrocodone is stopped, there are not enough opioid receptors to maintain normal bodily function.
+This leads to hydrocodone withdrawal symptoms.
 Relapse is extremely common during this time because of how uncomfortable the symptoms can be.

 Hydrocodone Withdrawal Symptoms